Thrips: Understanding the Pest

 Looking for a Greener Solution?

 At PGM Pest Control, we champion Integrated Pest Management (IPM) strategies that blend science, sustainability, and peace of mind.
-Our eco-friendly pest control services target thrips without harming pollinators or delicate garden ecosystems.
+Eco-friendly pest control services target thrips without harming pollinators or delicate garden ecosystems.

 What We Offer: